-The Academy provides social emotional and academic curriculum that is delivered in a small, supportive, structured setting.
+The Academy provides social emotional and academic curriculum that is delivered in a small, supportive, structured setting for students of Adams County.

 Academic: The Academy utilizes alternative teaching strategies in a small environment with no more than a 10:1 student teacher ratio.
 Student's individual academic needs are addressed using teacher led instruction, on-line computer instruction or a combination of the two.